heatherbaier/dist-ml/distributed-scikit/mpi.md

 In order to use MPI from a python environment, we need a package called mpi4py.
 You can install it with conda by using `conda install -c conda-forge mpi4py`.

+Please note this was tested using mpi4py 2.0.0.

 # Job Script
 Our job script will be very similar to what we had in the parallelization case, but with a few key differences.
 First, note that we're requesting 2 nodes with 12 cores each - so, a total of 24 processors.
 Second, we're calling mvapich2-ib as a module, which allows us to start our python file with mvp2run - a convenient wrapper around MPI.